-Ask any international MBA consultant how to get into Stanford University from India for the most selective MBA degree in the world, and you’ll probably hear some similar sound bytes.
-The acceptance rate Score a 770 on the GMAT, work for 4- 5 years (in a top tier consulting, investment banking or private equity role).
+Ask any international MBA consultant how to get into Stanford University from India for the most selective MBA degree in the world that pays the highest MBA salaries, and you’ll probably hear some similar sound bytes.
+Score a 770 on the GMAT, work for 4- 5 years (in a top tier consulting, investment banking or private equity role).
 And yeah, try not to be from India.
 If there’s not much you can do to fix that last point, flaunting your IIT degree can help.

 Mahak Garg didn’t have any of those credentials.
 All the Indian consultants she approached for advice basically told her (in different ways) that she didn’t stand a chance to get through her dream colleges.

 How I got into Stanford & Columbia from India

 Selecting the right B-Schools got me into top schools, despite little work experience and an average GMAT score.

 There are thousands of articles out there written by some of the most seasoned MBA consultants and professionals.
 Why then should you spend your time and energy reading an article written by this 24-year old NO “crack the MBA expert”.
 Fair question.